yogisyo16/sistem-ppdb-smp-maria-immaculata/README.md

 ## Bugs or Error notice

-On deploy you can see there's some format on dashboard, or user interface not strech very well, and also some images doesn't came out it cause by PHP Versioning that i use for this project.
+On deploy you can see there's some format on dashboard, or user interface not strech very well, and also some images doesn't came out, this cause by PHP Versioning that i use for this project.

 I use **PHP 8.3.13 (cli) (built: Oct 22 2024 21:07:34) (NTS Visual C++ 2019 x64)
 Copyright (c) The PHP Group
 Zend Engine v4.3.13, Copyright (c) Zend Technologies**